-China: Examining Cultural and Environment Barriers to Conception
+China: Examining cultural and environmental barriers to conception

 Beginning in 1979, the Chinese government prevented most couples from having more than one child so as to curb growth in the world’s most populous country.